 Story of The Stained Glass Window

 The circular stained glass window in the front of our church is dedicated to the memory of Arja F. Morgan.
-His daughter, Ruth Morgan Raffaeli, wrote a remembrance for us in 2004, so we would know about the man to whose memory the window is dedicated.
+His daughter, Ruth Morgan Raffaeli, wrote a remembrance for us in 2004, so we would know about the man whose memory the window is dedicated.

 Mr. Morgan was born in West Virginia in 1889.
-He was seriously wounded in World War I in France and lay bleeding in a cold rainy field for three days and nights before being found.
+He was seriously wounded in World War I in France and lay bleeding in a cold rainy field for three days and nights before he was found.
 Mr. Morgan was given up for dead, wrapped in a sheet, and piled with corpses in a field hospital.
-Revived by the warmth of the room Mr. Morgan moaned and was found to be alive.
+Revived by the warmth of the room Mr. Morgan moaned and was then found to be alive.

 After meeting and marrying his wife, the Morgans moved to Akron, Ohio, to work at the Firestone Tire and Rubber Company, and had two children.
 Later the family moved to South Texas to farm.
 The Depression and crop failures brought the Morgan family to Greenbelt in October 1937, and Mr. Morgan became a guard at the Treasury Department until his untimely death from a heart attack in May 1944.

-Mrs. Raffaeli wrote that Mr. Morgan would be please to see the Dove of Peace that is the focus of the window.
+Mrs. Raffaeli wrote that Mr. Morgan would be pleased to see the Dove of Peace that is the focus of the window.
 He loved his family, nature, and growing flowers and vegetables.
 The expression in his eyes made him look as if he were always smiling, she wrote, and that the window is a beautiful and gratifying reminder of how much he loved life.